 Toronto’s east end offers a wide variety of local Summer Arts Camps.
 Children will share artistic experiences, make new friends, and explore their creativity through these fun summer programs.

 Do you have an arts-related event in the east end you’d like us to add to our calendar?
-Are you hosting a workshop, or have an artist opportunity or arts class you want listed on our website?
+Are you hosting a workshop, or have an artist opportunity, camp, or arts class you want listed on our website?
 Share the details through one of our submission forms so we can help spread the word!